ibm-cloud-docs/EventStreams/messagehub117.md

 ```

 The quota is applied across the nodes of the Kafka cluster.
 The precise value applied at a point in time depends on the current distribution of partition leaders on the nodes of the cluster.

-Kafka brokers can monitor throughput values, in bytes per second, for producers and consumers.
-These values are measured over a window of about 30 seconds.
-If the value exceeds a configured threshold, Kafka brokers introduce a delay before sending responses to clients, so that the resulting throughput is lowered to stay within the set quota.

-{{site.data.keyword.messagehub}} implements this check by assigning a throughput quota to each {{site.data.keyword.messagehub}} instance, separately for producers and consumers.
-This quota is proportional to the number of partitions and is spread approximately evenly across the brokers.
-A base quota for each partition is set administratively by {{site.data.keyword.IBM}} and can be set arbitrarily high to effectively turn off the quota mechanism completely.

-The throughput is _not_ measured for each partition, that is, it can be used all on one partition if the other partitions are idle.